magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 1. Works with each version of Magento that is shown as supported in the extension product profile.

    -  Basic Magento functionality works as expected with the installed extension.
-   -  Basic test suite includes, but not limited to the next scenarios:
+   -  Basic test suite includes, but not limited to the following scenarios :

       -  Create order as guest user (Simple product, Configurable product)
       -  Create a new customer